H3licopter/beanstalk/README.md

 # Beanstalk
-  A statically typed programming and templating language designed for idiots like me and you.
+  A statically typed programming language designed for building UIs and static webpages.
 Centralize your logic, markup, styling and content for websites, webapps and servers.

-  Imagine if HTML, CSS and JS were combined into one language with all the hindsight of modern web development and language design.

-  Cutting through the web development BS one .bs file at a time.
+  Cutting through web development BS one .bs file at a time.

 ---